gsc9/LittleRed/README.md

 Basic Mechanics: Left and right arrows to dodge flowers, as well as 'z' to shoot arrows when fighting the wolf.
 (Shooting is disabled during the first level, but enabled during the second.)

 Perks: Home-baked graphics, some of which move!

+###Cheat Codes

+SKIP TO SECOND LEVEL:
+	At any point during the first level, press 'g' to skip on to the second level.
+	**You cannot use 'g' to end the game during the first or second level.

+BECOME INVINCIBLE:
+	While the title page is displaying, press Shift+i to become invincible.
+	You must reactivate invincibility every time gameOver() is called and the title page is displayed.